laurentperrinet/laurentperrinet.github.io/content/author/mina-a.-khoei/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio = "My research interests include XXX, YYY and ZZZ."

-# Enter email to display Gravatar (if Gravatar enabled in Config)
-email = ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups = ["Alumni"]